jampp/sharedbuffers/doc/source/sharedbuffers.rst

     For a high-level overview of how to use this module, check out :ref:`using-sharedbuffers`.

     .. autoclass:: mapped_object
         :members: pack_into, unpack_from, register_schema, register_subclass
         :undoc-members:

         Check out :ref:`composite-types` for examples on how to use this class.

 sharedbuffers.pool module
 -------------------------

 .. automodule:: sharedbuffers.pool
+    :member-order: groupwise
     :members: BaseObjectPool, TemporaryObjectPool
     :undoc-members:
     :show-inheritance: